icra/icra/README.md

-It also includes some older software products that are only available as downloadable zip files as well as software that must be requested individually as they are only open to US persons or are tied to a patent.
+It also includes some older software products that are only available as downloadable zip files as well as software that must be requested individually as they might be tied to a patent.

 # Questions?
 In addition to the emails listed above, you may leave an issue on this